OfirGavish/MSCloudNinjaUserManagementTool/README.md

-# MS Cloud Ninja User Offboarding Tool
+# MS Cloud Ninja User Management Tool

-A powerful and user-friendly Windows desktop application designed to streamline the process of offboarding users from Microsoft 365 environments.
+A powerful and user-friendly Windows desktop application designed to streamline the process of offboarding and onboarding users on Microsoft 365 environments.
 Built with .NET 8.0 and Microsoft Graph API, this tool provides a comprehensive solution for IT administrators to manage user offboarding and onboarding tasks efficiently.

 ## Features